stve/stve.github.io/_posts/2013-01-08-using-carrierwave-and-fog-with-private-rackspace-cloud-files.md

 ---
 layout: post
-title: Using Fog With Private Rackspace Cloud Files
+title: Using CarrierWave and Fog With Private Rackspace Cloud Files
 published: true
 ---